theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 1. Extract all files from the `XtractCore.zip` archive into the directory where you want to install Xtract Core.
 2. Open a command line tool with administrator rights and navigate to the installation directory.
-3. Run the following command to install the Xtract Core Windows service and to create a dedicated user for the service:
+3. Run the following command to install the Xtract Core Windows service and to create a dedicated virtual user that runs the service:
 	```terminal
 	service.exe -i --virtual-service-user
 	```